 Sometimes you will not know the ingredients in the fragrance

-There is a legal loophole where the actual ingredients of a fragrance do not have to be disclosed on labelling.
+There is a legal loophole where the actual ingredients of a fragrance do not have to be disclosed on labeling.
 This is in place to protect certain blends for brands.
 Thankfully most bath bomb manufacturers are more than happy to disclose the ingredients that make their bombs sell.
 So don’t worry.

 If you do react to a particular bath bomb and it irritates, check the ingredients, and try to avoid those making up the fragrance in your next purchase.